 Welcome to the University of Southern Indiana’s Literacy Center, located in Rice Library and operated through the Teacher Education Program.
 The Literacy Center provides services, resources, and hands-on learning opportunities to support reading instruction and literacy development.
-We invite educators, students, and families to explore our collection of instructional materials (available for use onsite or to check out), participate in tutoring and courses held throughout the year, and learn more about our innovative Screagle Classroom Simulation Station.
+We invite educators, students, and families to explore our collection of instructional materials (available for use onsite or to check out), participate in tutoring and courses held throughout the year, and learn more about our innovative Screagle Teaching Simulation Station.
 If you have questions or would like to get involved, please contact our Reading Coordinator.
 For more information about USI’s Teacher Education program, visit USI.edu/teachered.

 Mission Statement